On the pointwise existence of Cauchy $\rm{P.V.}$ integrals: Abstract

-\section{Abstract:}
+\section{Abstract}

-The Riemann-Hilbert (RH) approach to problems is well known to be far reaching.
-It provides a robust framework that is amenable to solving integral equations, ODE, PDE and in fact the subject finds its origin in Riemann's PhD thesis.
+The Riemann-Hilbert (RH) approach, whose origins can be traced back to Riemann's PhD thesis, is well known to be far-reaching.
+It provides a general framework for expressing solutions of integrable problems such as ODEs or PDEs.
 Its generalization concerning monodromy groups of Fuchsian systems is one of Hilbert's 23 problems, cf. \cite{Both}.

-In this paper we extend a basic result in scalar RH theory, the Plemelj formulae.
-Classically, this formula is derived under the assumption of the function being Hölder continuous on the boundary of a domain in $\CC$.
-We weaken the assumption and show that the formulas remain valid in the more general class of Dini continuous functions.
-Furthermore, using foundational aspects of integral operators established in \cite{CosFreid}, we consider the necessary and sufficient conditions for the existence of Cauchy {\rm{P.V.}} integrals on which Plemelj's formulas rely.
+In this paper we extend a basic result in scalar RH theory, the Sokhotski-Plemelj formula.
+Classically, this formula is derived under assumptions of H\"older continuity, although it also holds true under weaker, Dini, continuity conditions.
+Dini continuity is still too restrictive.
+We prove the Sokhotski-Plemelj formula under weaker assumptions, namely continuity at a point and an $L^1$ condition.

+Furthermore, we provide sufficient conditions for the existence of the Cauchy $\rm{P.V.}$ integral which are in a precise sense also necessary: weakening them runs into obstructions of a mathematical foundations nature.